r3trofitted/thundervein_zero/docs/notes.md

 # Notes

+*   /!\ **I read the Warlord's rules wrong!** A successful attack should only _remove one unit_ from the defender's zone, not wipe them all entirely!
+Let's continue with the current system (it's not the main goal of this project after all), but we may need to revisit it later.
 *   When should a turn end?
 Once everyone has sent orders?
 Should the system impose a time limit to avoid abuses or stalling games?
 *   Since players will be sending emails to different people, including the game itself